 11) Having pets

 Pets can also be a cause of clutter in your home.
-Their toys, food, and water bowls can take up a lot of space and lead to messes.
+Their toys,

 If you have pets, try to keep their things organized and out of the way so they don’t contribute to clutter.